Evelyn Martin (cricketer): Sailing

 After selling Jolie Brise he worked Thames barges on England's east coast.

 Martin wrote many articles for Yachting World and three books: Deep Water Cruising (1928); Sailorman (1933); Helmsmanship (1934).

 Martin died from heart failure in Hadleigh, Suffolk at the age of 64.
+He is buried in Friars Road Cemetery in the town.

 Cricket

 Most of Martin's first-class appearances came for Oxford University, but he also played three games for Worcestershire and one for H. D. G. Leveson-Gower's XI.

 Martin played a number of times for Eton, and in 1899 he took ten wickets in the match against Harrow at Lord's.
 His first-class debut came in May 1903, for Oxford against Gentlemen of England at The Parks; he claimed five wickets in the match including that of centurion Bernard Bosanquet.
 In a total of ten first-class games that season he took 37 wickets at 19.18, including two for his first and only County Championship match, for Worcestershire against Somerset.
 (He went wicketless against the Gentlemen of Philadelphia on his other appearance for the county that year.)

 In the next two seasons he played 15 first-class games, all for Oxford, and picked up 29 and 32 wickets respectively.
 This period included his best innings return: 7/81 against Kent at Oxford's Christ Church ground in late May 1905.
 He appeared twice more in 1906, scoring his only first-class half-century in hitting 56 from number 11 in the University Match at Lord's (adding 90 for the last wicket with Wilfred Curwen), and in 1907 played two final matches, both against Oxford: once for Worcestershire, and once for H. D. G. Leveson-Gower's XI.